OpsXandao/OpsXandao/README.md

 📚 I started to study Java on August 2022.
 I joined a course by Adm&Tec to improve my Java skills while also studying Guanabara's Java Course.

-⭐ I got the Scrum fundamentals certification and did some Bootcamps from DIO, rocketseat, and others to get more XP. 💫
+⭐ I got the Scrum fundamentals certification and I am doing some Bootcamps from DIO, rocketseat, and others to get more XP. 💫

 🌐 I am interested in HTML5/CSS3 and Front-end world also studying Java.